openmusic-project/OM-Chant/README.md

 # OM-Chant

 OM-Chant is an OpenMusic library for the control of the Chant synthesizer.
-The Chant synthesiser allows to simulate and reproduce sung voice sounds, but also to create more abstract sounds using the FOF synthesis technique.
+The Chant synthesiser allows simulating and reproducing sung voice sounds, but also creates more abstract sounds using the FOF synthesis technique.

 <img src="docs/images/om-chant.png">